 The Directors are responsible for the other information.
-The other information comprises the Board of Directors' Report (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and the complete annual report, which is expected to be made available to us after that date.
+The other information comprises the Board of Directors' cease operations, or has no realistic alternative but to Report (but does not include the consolidated financial do so. statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, Those charged with governance are responsible for overseeing the Group's financial reporting process. and the complete annual report, which is expected to be made available to us after that date.